bjoluc/gymwipe/README.rst

 ::

-   pipenv isntall --dev
+   pipenv install --dev

 If ODE is used for plant Simulation, it has to be `downloaded`_ and built.
 After that, ``make ode`` will install Py3ODE and pygame for plant visualizations.

 .. _pipenv: https://pipenv.readthedocs.io/en/latest/
 .. _downloaded: https://sourceforge.net/projects/opende/files/ODE/